Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 While the masks are used in a number of applications where those who wear them are subjected to noxious gases, the most common application is spray painting.
 The process of fumigating is another such popular use.

-Hence, today, we consider four of the best such respirators on the market – and then walk you through the process of buying your own.
+Hence, today, we consider three of the best such respirators on the market – and then walk you through the process of buying your own.

 Without further ado, let’s get to the first respirator reviewed today!